 Andy Cowan

 Andy Cowan is the current Head Judge for the Engineering project stream of the Big Bang Competition.
 As a student, Andy competed in the competition himself, winning the title of UK Young Engineer of the Year in 2011.
-He has since won a number of other prizes and awards in the field of engineering, including from the Royal Academy of Engineering and the publication Electronics Weekly.
+He has since won numerous other prizes and awards in the field of engineering, including from the Royal Academy of Engineering and the publication Electronics Weekly.
+He was awarded a master's degree in Electronic Engineering from the University of Southampton, and currently works at Chelton Ltd as the Avionics Chief Engineer; developing cutting edge radio and navigation equipment for some of the world's highest performance aircraft.

 Caoimhe Rooney

-Caoimhe Rooney is an applied mathematician with a passion for space exploration and STEM outreach.
-Equipped with a PhD in applied mathematics from the University of Oxford, Caoimhe began her professional career at NASA Ames Research Center, where she solves mathematical models to study the atmospheres of distant exoplanets.
+Caoimhe Rooney is an applied mathematician with an insatiable passion for space exploration and STEM outreach.
+Equipped with a PhD in applied mathematics from the University of Oxford, Caoimhe began her professional career at NASA Ames Research Center, working on mathematical models to study the atmospheres of distant exoplanets, before joining Astroscale as a Flight Dynamics Engineer, where she contributes to the design, development and operations of cutting-edge missions to remove space debris from orbit.
 Motivated to banish the stigma that maths is boring, and to encourage more girls to consider careers in STEM, Caoimhe co-founded Mathematigals, an outreach initiative to make maths fun and showcase its many applications.

 Christina Hu